zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency01.md

 test does not find any inconsistency, then the test case passes.

 ### Special procedural requirements

+If either IPv4 or IPv6 transport is disabled, ignore the evaluation of the result of any test using this transport protocol.
+Log a message reporting on the ignored result.

 A manual inspection of the SOA serial may be needed to determine if the zone updates work properly or not, and if the serial values are within a